MegtoothSith/ProffieOSDocs/config/the-config_top-section.md

 ### CLASH_THRESHOLD_G
 Next, we have the clash threshold.
 When two consecutive accelerometer readings differ by this much, a clash is triggered.
 The unit is in Gs.
 (About 9.81 newtons.)
 Larger values will make clashes harder to trigger, smaller values will make clashes easier to trigger.
+There is no magic number for clash thresholds.
+Each lightsaber is different, and may require different settings.
+Its important to make sure that your speaker and board are insulated from one another, as speaker vibrations can effect the Proffieboard.
+Sometimes the installer/user will need to balance between volume and clash sensitivity to tune in a saber.

 ```cpp
 #define CLASH_THRESHOLD_G 1.0